InterstellarOasis/map-metro_src.dpkdir/ReadMe.txt

  *Sunlight bleeding: in staircase and line 13 station.

- *Cracks: on the low pillar in stone quarry.

  *Models: can't be lightgrid illuminated AND shader patched.

- *Console warnings: CM_GridPlane unresolvable

 [PARTIALLY SOLVED]
  *Looped sounds: don't depend of vis portal and can be heard from everywhere